mrisher/smtp-sts/mta-sts.md

   the message to an impostor, who could then monitor and/or modify messages despite opportunistic TLS.
-This impersonation could be accomplished by spoofing the DNS MX record for the recipient domain, or by redirecting client connections to the legitimate recipient server (for example, by altering BGP routing tables).
+This impersonation could be accomplished by spoofing the DNS MX record for the recipient domain, or by redirecting client connections intended for the legitimate recipient server (for example, by altering BGP routing tables).

 SMTP Strict Transport Security relies on certificate validation via PKIX based TLS identity checking [@!RFC6125].
 Attackers who are able to obtain a valid certificate